Ruud Gullit: PSV

 In 1985, Gullit moved to PSV for 1.2 million Dutch guilders and wound up scoring 46 goals in 68 league appearances for the team.
 Gullit was again named Footballer of the Year in 1986 as he helped PSV capture the Eredivisie crown, a feat they repeated the following year.
-It was at PSV that Gullit really began to establish himself as a world class footballer and his distinctive, dreadlocked appearance made certain that he would catch the eye of Europe's biggest clubs.
-Gullit was also singled out for criticism by large numbers of Feyenoord supporters, who branded him a "wolf" and accused him of moving to Eindhoven for money.

-A.C.
-Milan
+AC Milan

-Gullit signed for A.C.
-Milan in 1987, paying the then world record transfer fee of 18 million guilders as a replacement for Ray Wilkins.
+Gullit signed for AC Milan in 1987, paying the then world record transfer fee of 18 million guilders as a replacement for Ray Wilkins.
 Milan's club president Silvio Berlusconi had an ambition to revive the fortunes of the Italian club which had stagnated after its glory days in the 1960s.
-Among Gullit's teammates at the club were compatriot Marco van Basten, who came at the same time.
-Later, they were joined by fellow compatriot, close friend as well as Ajax teammate of van Basten, Frank Rijkaard.
+Among Gullit's teammates at the club were compatriot van Basten, who came at the same time.
+Later, they were joined by fellow compatriot, close friend as well as Ajax teammate of van Basten, Rijkaard.
 The club also had a young Paolo Maldini, along with a more experienced Franco Baresi.
 Gullit's exploits with first PSV and then Milan helped him win the Ballon d'Or award in 1987 which he dedicated to Nelson Mandela.

 When he first arrived at Milan, Gullit initially struggled to fit in as he spoke no Italian and was new to living in a foreign country.
 Gullit's first season at Milan, however, saw the club win the Scudetto for the first time in nine years, under coach Arrigo Sacchi.
 Initially used on the right of an attacking trio alongside van Basten and Pietro Virdis, after van Basten received an injury it was changed to a front two.
 The following season Milan built on their domestic success by adding the European Cup to their list of honours.
-Their scintillating 5–0 demolition of Real Madrid in the second leg of the semi-finals came at a cost, as Gullit suffered an injury and required surgery to be fit in time for the final.
 That performance was followed by a 4–0 victory over Steaua București in the 1989 final, with Gullit scoring two crucial goals.
+According to Gullit: “The year that we won the Champions League, in the semi-final against Real Madrid I got injured.
+My meniscus was broken.
+I got a very quick operation so that I could play the final.
+The next season when I started to train again, not only my meniscus was damaged but also the cartilage, so for that reason, I couldn't play almost the whole season.
+It was hard because I was on the edge of maybe not playing football anymore.".

 The following year, Milan retained the trophy as they defeated Benfica in the 1990 final.
 However, serious injuries sustained to the ligaments of his right knee limited Gullit's playing time, only managed just two domestic games in the 1989–90 season before appearing in the cup final.